SSN(X)-class submarine: Procurement

 The Navy has not yet disclosed the target number of vessels it intends to purchase, but in July 2022 it suggested a target of 66 nuclear-powered fast-attack submarines by 2045 made up of the Virginia-class and SSN(X) designs.
-A Congressional Budget Office report in November 2022 suggested that the Navy is looking at several alternatives for the number of boats purchased over the next 30 years.
+A CBO report in November 2022 suggested that the Navy is looking at several alternatives for the number of boats purchased over the next 30 years.
 All would be a decrease from the 77 total boats planned for procurement between 2022 and 2051 in the December 2020 Plan.
-All three alternatives see construction of SSN(X) submarines beginning in 2034.
+All three alternatives saw construction of SSN(X) submarines beginning in 2034.

 The CBO has disputed the Navy's cost estimates in multiple reports.
 In April 2021, the Navy and CBO disagreed somewhat on the costs of the new design but both expected much higher costs than the $2.8 billion for Virginia-class boats, with the Navy estimating $5.8 billion and the CBO estimating $6.2 billion.
-According to the November 2022 report, the Navy expected costs of $5.6 billion per boat over the 30-year period under all three alternatives, while the CBO expected $6.3 billion, $7.2 billion, and $6.2 billion, respectively.
+According to the November 2022 report, the Navy expected costs of $5.6 billion per SSN(X) boat over the 30-year period under all three alternatives, while the CBO expected $6.3 billion, $7.2 billion, and $6.2 billion, respectively.
+In early 2025, the cost estimates had grown to $6.7 billion to $7.0 billion per boat by the Navy and $7.7 billion to $8.0 billion by the CBO.

+In May 2024, the Navy announced that it was pushing back initial acquisition from the early 2030s to 2040 due to competing funding priorities for other projects as well as the need to fund current and near future operations.